rubocop/rubocop-rspec/manual/cops_rspec.md

 or [enabled globally](https://relishapp.com/rspec/rspec-core/docs/expectation-framework-integration/aggregating-failures#enable-failure-aggregation-globally-using-%60define-derived-metadata%60).

-To match the style being used in the spec suite, AggregateExamples can be configured to add metadata to the example or not.
-The option not to add metadata can be also used when it's not desired to make expectations after previously failed ones commonly known as fail-fast.
+To match the style being used in the spec suite, AggregateExamples can be configured to add `:aggregate_failures` metadata to the example or not.
+The option not to add metadata can be also used when it's not desired to make expectations after previously failed ones, commonly known as fail-fast.

+The terms "aggregate examples" and "aggregate failures" not to be confused.
+The former stands for putting several expectations to a single example.
+The latter means to run all the expectations in the example instead of aborting on the first one.

+When aggregated, the expectations will fail when not supposed to or have a risk of not failing when expected to.
+One example is `validate_presence_of :comment` as it leaves an empty comment after itself on the subject making it invalid and the subsequent expectation to fail.
+Examples with those matchers are not supposed to be aggregated.

 ### Examples